Halifax Search and Rescue: Operations

 The organization's primary operating area is within the Halifax Regional Municipality.
 However due to the team's expertise and resources, the organization may be called to lead search and rescue operations within the province, and is routinely called to provide mutual aid support and relief for other teams in the Maritime provinces.

-Over 90% of the team's operations are funded by the community through local fund raising activities and a grant from HRM Fire and Emergency Services.
-Team members are entirely volunteer, are not paid, and provide their own clothing and equipment.
+Over 90% of the team's operations are funded by the community through local fund-raising activities and a grant from HRM Fire and Emergency Services.
+Team members are entirely volunteers, are not paid, and provide their own clothing and equipment.

 In 2013 the organization responded to 24 calls, including missing person searches, rescues, and police evidence searches.

 In addition to emergency response, the organization has a significant involvement in wilderness survival training for children and adults.
 The children's program is named "hug-a-tree," and teaches elementary school children what to do if they are lost in the woods.
 Since its inception, the team has educated over 75,000 children and adults.

 The team conducts meetings and training every Monday evening, with additional training events occurring on weekends.
 All volunteers must pass a security check, complete core training, and a one-year probationary period.